-Just kidding - this is not a required step, but it certainly made our crafting session more fun! ;) If you are not familiar with Joules, they offer bright, colorful, and well-made clothes for the entire family, and are especially known for their floral prints and cheery patterned rain boots!
-They have the sweetest dresses for girls like this black and white trapeze dress that Stella is wearing (it even comes with a fluffy heart!):
+A big thanks to Joules for sponsoring this post.
+If you are not familiar with Joules, they offer bright, colorful, and well-made clothes for the entire family, and are especially known for their floral prints and cheery patterned rain boots!

 I got in on the fun too and tried out one of Joules’ pretty floral tops and black skinny jeans, which are so comfy!
 Overall I was impressed with their quality, and their bright colors and fun floral prints are right up my alley.